Kevin Podgorni

-Kevin Podgorni (born February 24, 2008) is a Canadian professional soccer player who plays for Canadian Premier League club Vancouver FC.
+Kevin Podgorni (born February 24, 2008) is a Canadian professional soccer player who plays for British Columbia Premier League club Whitecaps FC Academy.

 Early life

-Podgorni played youth soccer with ProStars FC.
+Podgorni began playing youth soccer with ProStars FC at age eight.

 Club career

 In March 2025, Podgorni signed a professional contract with Vancouver FC in the Canadian Premier League through 2026, with options for 2027 and 2028.
 He made his debut on April 6 against York United FC.
+In April 2026, just ahead of the start of the 2026 season, he agreed to a mutual contract termination with the club.

+During the 2026 season, he played with Whitecaps FC Academy in the British Columbia Premier League.

+International career

+In May 2025, Podgorni was called up to the Canada U17 for a training camp.